Pediatric burn

-A pediatric burn is an injury to the skin or underlying tissue in person under the age of 18, and is globally the most common type of pediatric injury.
-Burns can be caused my heat, cold, chemical or irritation.
+A pediatric burn is an injury to the skin or underlying tissue in persons under the age of 18, and is globally the most common type of pediatric injury.
+Burns can be caused by heat, cold, chemical or irritation.
 Most burns do not require hospital admission but a small percentage are serious and need to be transferred to specialist burn centers, where a multidisciplinary team of specially trained doctors, including surgeons and anesthesiologists can care for the child.
 Mortality rates at centers like this at are recorded at 3%.

 Signs and symptoms

 There are three types of burns;